U.S. and Iran Tensions Are Escalating: How We Got to This Point

 The U.S. Embassy in Baghdad orders all nonessential government staff to leave Iraq immediately.
 The Netherlands and Germany say they are suspending their training of Iraqi forces.

-May 16: Saudi Arabia Blames Iran
+May 16: Saudi Arabia blames Iran

 Saudi Arabia blames Iran for the drone attack on its pipeline and an English-language newspaper close to the palace calls for the U.S. to launch “surgical” strikes in retaliation.